Ackee-Blockchain/trident/documentation/docs/start-fuzzing/writting-fuzz-test/fuzzing-flows.md

 }
 ```

-This is the starting point of the fuzzing.
-Here you can specify how many iterations you want to run and how many flows you want to execute in each iteration.
-Flows are described below.
+This is the entry point for fuzzing.
+Here you specify:

+- **Iterations**: How many complete test cycles to run (1000 in this example)
+- **Flows per iteration**: How many flow methods to execute in each iteration (100 in this example)

-## The `FuzzTest` struct
+## The FuzzTest Struct

-This is a struct containing Trident, which contains multiple methods for fuzzing, collecting fuzzing metrics, etc., and FuzzAccounts, which is used to store account IDs and their corresponding Pubkeys (addresses).
+This struct contains:

+- **Trident**: Provides methods for fuzzing, accounts management, and transaction execution
+- **FuzzAccounts**: Stores addresses used in fuzzing

 ```rust
 #[derive(FuzzTestMethods)]